 When people ask me how I came to be vice president of communications for a social media technology company, they’re sometimes surprised to hear I was once the managing editor of Entrepreneur magazine.
-How does an editor come to be involved with marketing and public relations?
+How does an editor switch from journalism to marketing?

 In reality, many of the same skills I used to help produce Entrepreneur month after month easily translated into the world of content marketing where I now spend much of my day.
 Whether I’m writing blog content or a news release at my current company, Rallio, I find myself applying traditional media lessons in digital platforms — and I’m not alone.
-Many of the writers and editors with whom I used to work have gone on to work in content marketing.
+Many of the writers and editors with whom I used to work have switched from journalism to marketing.

 Here are three of the major lessons from my editorial career that I’m now applying to content marketing.